pydio/pydio-doc-admin-guide/1_installation_guides/10_upgrade_home_to_ent.md

-## How to upgrade your Home Edition to the Enterprise Edition
+## How to upgrade your Home Edition to Enterprise Edition

 The upgrade process is easy.
 Please follow below steps: